DHI/mikeio/README.md

 *For res1d and xns11 files use the related package [MIKE IO 1D](https://github.com/DHI/mikeio1d)*

-## Upcoming release: MIKE IO 1.0
+## MIKE IO 1.0
-MIKE IO 1.0 is planned to be released in May 2022 and it will have a lot of benefits to make working with dfs files easier, but it also requires some changes to your existing code.
+MIKE IO 1.0 is now available and it has a lot of benefits to working with dfs files even easier than before, but it also requires some changes to your existing code.
 More details in the [discussion page](https://github.com/DHI/mikeio/discussions/279).

 ![code example](https://raw.githubusercontent.com/DHI/mikeio/main/images/code.png)